qdevelopergithub/LAMP/docs/Manage.md

-# Managing a Scalable Moodle Cluster in Azure
+# Managing a Scalable Lamp Cluster in Azure

-This document provides an overview of how to perform various management tasks on a scalable Moodle cluster on Azure.
+This document provides an overview of how to perform various management tasks on a scalable Lamp cluster on Azure.

 ## Prerequisites